Skip to main content

 The small human study that matters most

-The key human study compared subcutaneous and intramuscular testosterone undecanoate in a randomized crossover design.
+The key direct human study compared subcutaneous and intramuscular testosterone undecanoate in a randomized crossover design.
 Investigators found that testosterone, dihydrotestosterone, and estradiol pharmacokinetics did not differ substantially between the two routes after a 1000 mg dose, although the peak after subcutaneous dosing appeared later.
-That result supports the idea that subcutaneous delivery can work pharmacokinetically.
-It does not create a proven weekly treatment model by itself.

 Where online confusion starts

-A broader review of subcutaneous testosterone therapy helps explain why this topic gets muddled so easily.
-The review describes subcutaneous testosterone therapy as feasible and discusses long- and ultralong-acting esters, yet it also makes clear that the weekly subcutaneous auto-injector data many people hear about are tied to testosterone enanthate, not testosterone undecanoate.
-Readers often blend those separate facts into one story and assume there is already a robust weekly SC TU model.
-The current evidence does not support presenting it that way.
+A broader review of subcutaneous testosterone therapy shows how the confusion spreads.
+The review discusses subcutaneous testosterone therapy as feasible and covers long- and ultralong-acting esters.
+It also makes clear that the weekly subcutaneous auto-injector data many readers hear about involve testosterone enanthate, not testosterone undecanoate.

 What the evidence can and cannot support